The Good and Bad With Medicare Part-C Advantage Plans

 When you have an advantage plan, you still need to pay the premium for Medicare Part B (Medical Coverage).

-If you’re over 65 but had health coverage through your employer or your spouse’s employer, and you now need to enroll in Medicare, keep in mind that if you select to go with an advantage plan (Part C) then you still need to sign up for Medicare Parts A and B.
+If you’re over 65 and had health coverage through your employer, or your spouse’s employer, you still need to sign up for Medicare Parts A and B, even if you select an advantage plan (Part C).

-If you use regular Medicare and have Part D for prescription drug coverage and a supplemental plan to cover the other 20%, then you would be carrying three cards with you.
-I did that the first year I was on Medicare, before I started using advantage plans.
+If you use regular Medicare and have Part D for prescription drug coverage, and a supplemental plan to cover the other 20%, then you would have three membership cards you need to carry.
+I did that the first year I was on Medicare.

 Advantage plans, on the other hand, have a network of doctors, hospitals, and pharmacies in your area.
 If you use providers that are not in the network, the plan may not pay for those services.

 You must use pharmacies that are in the network to fill your prescriptions for covered Part D drugs.
 Most standard pharmacies are included, but you should check on that.